EQ > IQ

 Progress in observability is progress for the industry overall - and we’re pretty transparent about how our tech works.

-Ted Young, Austin Parker, and Isobel (mentioned above!) make up our dedicated open source team.
+We’ve got engineers in several countries making up our dedicated open source team.
 In addition to day-to-day software engineering work, they regularly speak at conferences, engage the community, and host a (free) podcast called On-Call Me Maybe.

 The support for open source started long ago with our CEO, Ben Sigelman, who co-founded the OpenTracing project (recently merged with OpenCensus into the OpenTelemetry project).
 OpenTracing is a vendor-neutral standard used by LightStep, but also by internal tools at Pinterest, Twitter, Uber, Elastic, and Couchbase, to name a few.
 The idea here is that tracing shouldn’t be some big secret held from the world.
 We believe progress in observability is progress for the industry overall, which is why we’re transparent about how our tech works.